-Around a year or so ago, I decided to invest time and effort into growing my LinkedIn presence and making the most out of my profile.
-I’d observed how useful the tool was for career and business growth, and I wanted to take my membership to the next level.
+A while ago, I decided to invest time and effort into growing my LinkedIn presence and making the most out of my profile.
+I’d observed how useful the tool was for freelance career growth and business growth, and I wanted to take my membership to the next level.

 So, I chipped away at developing my presence by updating my profile, growing relevant connections, and delving deep into the functionality the site offers – while keeping my membership at the free level.

 The results have been immense: My connections have skyrocketed, LinkedIn is my second highest referrer (only after Google), I’m a top contributor in several medical writing and networking groups with thousands of members, and I have messages every week from recruiters, connections and potential clients.

 I believe making the most out of LinkedIn is about being smart and strategic.
 The obvious advice is to:

 - ensure your profile is polished and current (complete with a professional-looking image)